aws-samples/amazon-bedrock-serverless-prompt-chaining/DEVELOP.md

 ```
 After this initial setup, you only need to run `source .venv/bin/activate` to use the virtual env for further development.

-### Deploy the demo
+### Deploy the demo application

 Fork this repo to your own GitHub account.
 Edit the file `cdk_stacks.py`.
 Search for `parent_domain` and fill in your own DNS domain, such as `my-domain.com`.
-The demo will be hosted at `https://bedrock-serverless-prompt-chaining.my-domain.com`.
+The demo application will be hosted at `https://bedrock-serverless-prompt-chaining.my-domain.com`.
 Push this change to your fork repository.

-Set up a Weasyprint Lambda layer in your account:
+Set up a Weasyprint Lambda layer in your account.
+One of the examples in the demo application uses this library to generate PDF files.
 ```
 git clone https://github.com/kotify/cloud-print-utils.git